ShapeGroup/Experimental-gif-playable-controls/README.md

-# experimental-javascript-gif-controls
+# Js Experiment

+## experimental javascript gif controls

-experimental : *NOT WORKING*
+EXPERIMENTAL : *NOT WORKING*

 > It's little experimental for make gif playable.
 It is actually a failure.